-9.1.5.
+- 3. Cause or allow engine exhaust gases to bypass any catalytic reduction device. - 8.1.5.
 Unless otherwise stated WVDEP DAQ did not determine whether the registrant is subject to an area source air toxics standard requiring Generally Achievable Control Technology (GACT) promulgated after January 1, 2007 pursuant to 40 CFR 63, including the area source air toxics provisions of 40 CFR 63, Subpart ZZZZ.

-- 9.2.1.
+- 8.2.1.
 Catalytic Oxidizer Control Devices - a.
 The registrant shall regularly inspect, properly maintain and/or replace catalytic reduction devices and auxiliary air pollution control devices to ensure functional and effective operation of the engine's physical and operational design.
-The registrant shall ensure proper operation, maintenance and performance of catalytic reduction devices and auxiliary air pollution control devices by: - Maintaining proper operation of the automatic air/fuel ratio controller or automatic feedback controller. - 2.
+The registrant shall ensure proper operation, maintenance and performance of catalytic reduction devices and auxiliary air pollution control devices by: - 1.
+Maintaining proper operation of the automatic air/fuel ratio controller or automatic feedback controller. - 2.
 Following operating and maintenance recommendations of the catalyst element manufacturer.

-9.3.1.
+8.3.1.
 See Facility-Wide Testing Requirements Section 3.4.

-9.4.1.
-To demonstrate compliance with section 9.1.1, 9.1.2, and 9.1.3, the registrant shall maintain records of the amount and type of fuel consumed in each engine and the hours of operation of each engine.
+8.4.1.
+To demonstrate compliance with section 8.1.1, 8.1.2, and 8.1.3, the registrant shall maintain records of the amount and type of fuel consumed in each engine and the hours of operation of each engine.
 Said records shall be maintained on site by the registrant for a period of five (5) years.
 Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
 Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official.

-9.5.1.
+8.5.1.
 See Facility-Wide Reporting Requirements Section 3.6.

-10.0.
+9.0.
 Source-Specific Requirements (Tanks)